-To ensure that your model code remains portable over time the user should adhere to following general guidelines:
+To ensure that your model code remains portable over time, the user should adhere to following general guidelines:

-- Comment Lines: Always use an '!' character for comment lines.
+- Use Only Fortran 90 Supported Intrinsic Functions: Failure to do so may result in compatibility issues when using the Compaq Visual Fortran 6 compiler. - Comment Lines: Always use an '!' character for comment lines.
 This is the common standard between all Fortran language standards.
-Exclamation characters can appear anywhere on the line except for column 6. - Names Convention: To avoid conflicts between user-written procedure (subroutine/function) names and EMTDC procedures, prefix the name of your procedures with an easily identifiable string such as U or MY.
+Exclamation characters can appear anywhere on the line except for column 6. - Names Convention: To avoid conflicts between userwritten procedure (subroutine/function) names and EMTDC procedures, prefix the name of your procedures with an easily identifiable string, such as U or MY